Stapleford Stables, Stapleford Abbots, Essex.

 Description of Proposal

-The application proposes replacement of the stables with a single storey two bedroom dwelling.
+The planning application proposes replacement of the stables with a single storey two bedroom dwelling.
 The building has a conventional gabled pitched roof running lengthwise and is indicated as timber clad; principal openings lie along the east face.
 A detached garage is proposed south of the dwelling in similar materials, approached from a new grasscrete area extending to the site access which is unaltered.
 Following revisions, a residential curtilage is defined providing a garden area of around 200 sq.m.

 Relevant Planning Policies